Textualize/rich/README.md

 ## Rich Inspect

-Rich has an [inspect](https://rich.readthedocs.io/en/latest/reference/init.html?highlight=inspect#rich.inspect) function which can produce a report on any Python object, such as class, instance, or builtin.
+Rich has an [inspect](https://rich.readthedocs.io/en/latest/reference/init.html?highlight=inspect#rich.inspect) function that can produce a report on any Python object, such as a class, instance, or built-in.

 ```python
 >>> my_list = ["foo", "bar"]